 I was able to shuck six oysters in about a minute with no chance of cutting myself.
-And, that was half the battle to making this easy, nutrition filled, spinach tiger “fitter” version of baked oysters.
+That was half the battle to making this easy, nutrition filled, spinach tiger “fitter” version of baked oysters.

 - 1 teaspoon unsalted butter

 - 2 shallot diced (about two tablespoons)

 - 1/4 cup white wine